ph-rast/bmgarch/README.md

 Example 2: Stocks
 -----------------

-Here we use the first 100 days of Stata’s stocks data on daily lagged returns of three Japanese automakers, Toyota, Nissan, and Honda.
+Here we use the first 100 days (we only base our analyses on 100 days to reduce wait time – this is not meant to be a serious analysis) of Stata’s stocks data on daily returns of three Japanese automakers, Toyota, Nissan, and Honda.

     library(bmgarch)